Accounting Firm Answering Service: Professional Client Support That Pays for Itself

 What Is an Accounting Answering Service?

 An accounting answering service handles incoming calls on behalf of your firm.
-When a client or prospect dials your number, the service answers professionally, collects information, and routes the call according to your preferences.
+Whether you run a CPA practice, bookkeeping firm, tax advisory, enrolled agent office, financial planning practice, or wealth management firm, the concept is the same: when a client or prospect dials your number, the service answers professionally, collects information, and routes the call according to your preferences.

 These services come in three main types, each with different strengths and price points.